colcon/colcon.readthedocs.org/developer/extension-point.rst

 Extension points
 ================

-The following describes some of the extension points and how they are being used.
+The following describes some of the extension points and how they are used.

 VerbExtensionPoint
 ------------------